wso2/micro-integrator/examples/getting-started/README.md

 Alternatively, the Integrator Tool brings in the capability of debugging the mediation flow with the the tool interactively. for more information on debugging the mediation flow, please refer to [this blog.](https://medium.com/@rosensilva/debugging-integration-flows-using-wso2-enterprise-integrator-16bc127732d)

+## Tracing and Monitoring with Micro Integrator

+#### Monitoring Statistics with Prometheus

+Please refer the section [Configuring and Monitoring statistics using Prometheus]( ../../doc/working-with-the-micro-integrator.md#configuring-and-Monitoring-statistics-using-Prometheus) for more information on this.